 To see how to configure MacOS for Print Tool 2 custom sizes, click here.
 (For Print Tool 1 click here.)

 XRite Color Checker Passport Photo 2 is a an affordable solution consisting of a portable target and software.
 It works with Photoshop and Lightroom to give you accurate color balance wherever you shoot.

 The tool contains RGB and CMYK values, gray steps and other standard color patches.
 The newer Passport Photo 2 also contains an 18% gray card.

 The test photo above was made under typical incandescent home office lighting and shows before and after profile correction.
 To watch a Youtube video about it, click here and see the X-Rite promotional video here.

 The tonality and dynamic range are superb.
 At ISO 100 there is no apparent grain or sensor noise whatsoever at 100% magnification.
-Using the DxO Pure Raw2 converter, we can make noiseless images with smaller sensors and at higher ISO: see above for discussion.
+Using the DxO Pure Raw converter, we can make noiseless images at much higher ISO: see above for discussion.

 To get resolution like this across the entire image, we need to shoot lenses at their best aperture and keep the camera very steady.
 The larger the print, the more important this becomes.